isomerpages/cris-scri/news-and-events/news/_posts/2024-05-14-post-Adrenaline fuels her passion to develop the next generation of clinical research coordinators.md

 care or observational studies that contribute to clinical research.</p>
 <p>The CTRU centralises resources and efficiently supports research activities
 in CGH, in both investigator-led studies and sponsored trials.
-The team supports researchers in grant applications, ethics and regulatory submissions, study initiation to completion, as well as publication.</p>
+The team aids researchers in grant applications, ethics and regulatory submissions, study initiation to completion, as well as publication.</p>
-<p>In her twelve-year career as a clinical research coordinator (CRC), Geraldine
+<p>In her 12-year career as a clinical research coordinator (CRC), Geraldine
 finds fulfilment in coordinating and supporting the delivery of research outcomes from bench to bedside.</p>
 <p></p>